GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## SUCrefiningSHR
 0..1 [System Use Case](#System-Use-Case) SUCrefiningSHR 0..* [Stakeholder Requirement](#Stakeholder-Requirement)

-Specifies the fact that a System UseCase refines a Stakeholder Requirement.
+Specifies the fact that a Stakeholder Requirement is refined by System Use Cases.
 ## SUCsynthesizingCFN
 1..* [System Use Case](#System-Use-Case) SUCsynthesizingCFN 0..* [Context Function](#Context-Function)